 This liquid bee food provides nourishment for hungry bees.
 The ratio of sugar to water depends on the purpose intended for the hive.

 Feeding bees an equal mix of 1:1 (1 part sugar/1part water) promotes colony growth.
-Building wax, rearing young and general colony expansion is encouraged with 1:1.
+Building wax for comb, rearing young and general colony expansion is encouraged with 1:1.

 This is the mixture that most closely mimics the sweetness of natural nectar.

 The honey bee colony needing to create stored honey for Winter, benefits from a 2:1 ( 2 parts sugar/1 part water ) sugar water recipe.

 This stronger sugar concentration encourages the bees to store the liquid as “honey”.
 Though of course is it not true honey – it will help them survive.

 The beekeeping community loves to argue about the importance of feeding honey bee hives.
 Some feel that it is unnecessary and may even be harmful to the honey bees.